 - a prescriptive plan for houses that sit directly on their foundation (BOLT-ONLY RETROFIT);

-- a prescriptive plan for houses with cripple walls less than 4 feet tall (BRACE AND BOLT RETROFIT); and,
+- a prescriptive plan for houses with cripple walls 4 feet tall or less (BRACE AND BOLT RETROFIT); and,

-- an engineered solution for cripple walls 4-feet or taller (ENGINEERED SOLUTION).
+- an engineered solution for cripple walls that exceed 4-feet tall up to 7 feet tall (ENGINEERED SOLUTION).

 All retrofit work that complies with Chapter A3 is done in the crawl space and around the perimeter of the foundation.
 The approved retrofit is for bolting and bracing--anchor bolts or foundation plates and plywood or OSB sheathing on the perimeter cripple walls.